atpage/cuda_intro/README.md

 * `avg_filter.cu` is the main code, which demonstrates several different ways to implement a 3x3 image smoothing (averaging) filter on the GPU.
 * `helper_cuda.h` and `helper_string.h` are from the CUDA samples.
 They provide handy functions like `gpuGetMaxGflopsDeviceId()` and `checkCudaErrors()`.
+* `lib_example/` contains a CUDA source file, `hypot.cu`, which is compiled into a shared library and then used in `hypot.py`.

 ## TODO

 * Finish slides
-* Make pthreads example
+* Make pthreads example?
 * Libraries (how to use, how to make our own)
-* Python example